pjungwir/postgres-temporal-talk/slides.md

 Note:

-- I'm working on a patch to support temporal primary & foreign keys.
+- In my own patch I accept ranges where the standard accepts PERIODs.
 - I'd like to support both PERIODs and ranges.
-- It's easy to accept a range column anywhere we accept a PERIOD.
+- Since the PERIOD name must not conflict with any column names, it's easy to accept both without ambiguity.
-- Here is what you'd say with ranges.
+- Vik Fearing already has a patch that lets you declare PERIODs, but not use them.